dhamotharand347/music-playlist-manager/README.md

 2. Start the application by running the main application class.
 3. Log in or register, and start creating and managing your playlists!

-## Contributing
+## Contributing🚀

-Join us in shaping music playlist management – your contributions set the rhythm for innovation!
+Join us in shaping music playlist management – your contributions set the rhythm for innovation!🎶

 If you'd like to contribute, please follow these steps: